PeaKend/ChainEducationPrototype/README.md

 ## What is Chain Education?

-You can watch a video of what the idea behind Chain Education is [here](https://www.chaineducation.net/chaineducation.html).
+You can watch a video of what the idea behind Chain Education [here](https://www.chaineducation.net/chaineducation.html).

 ## How Does This Prototype Works?